Semiglobal oblique projection exponential dynamical observers for nonautonomous semilinear parabolic-like equations

 \subsection{Contents and notation}

 In Section~\ref{S:assumptions} we present the assumptions we require for the dynamics plant operators and for all the ``parameters'' involved in the output injection operator.
 In Section~\ref{S:exp_error} we prove that under such assumptions the error of the observer estimate decreases exponentially to zero.
 In Section~\ref{S:parabolic-OK} we show that the required assumptions are satisfiable for standard parabolic equations evolving in rectangular domains.
 In Section~\ref{S:simul} we present the results of numerical simulations showing the exponential stability of the error dynamics, for a rectangular domain, namely the unit square.
-In Section~\ref{S:finalremks} we comment on the derived results, give short comparisons to previous works/approaches, and discuss potential future works.
+In Section~\ref{S:finalremks} we comment on the derived results.
 Finally, the Appendix gathers the proofs of auxiliary results needed to derive the main result.

 Concerning the notation, we write~$\bbR$ and~$\bbN$ for the sets of real numbers and nonnegative integers, respectively, and we set $\bbR_r\coloneqq(r,+\infty)$, $r\in\bbR$, and~$\bbN_0\coloneqq\bbN\setminus\{0\}$.